kconfeiteiro/SpectroscopicAnalysisRadialVelocities/README.md

-# Spectroscopic Analysis for Determining Radial Velocities
+# Determining Radial Velocities With Spectroscopy

+## Caveats
+Please note that the code for this project is _unfinished_, and I plan to finish it as soon as I can.

 ## Project Details & Objectives